Do Remote Jobs Pay Less Money?

 Remote Work Doesn’t Have to Mean Lower Pay

 Do remote jobs pay less money?
 Well, sometimes they do and sometimes they don’t.
-The important thing to remember is that you know your worth as an employee.
+The important thing to remember is that you know your worth as an employee, and this should be reflected in your professional resume with strong achievements.
 It doesn’t matter if you want to be 100% remote, 100% in-person, or a combination of both.
 You always have the power to negotiate to get the salary you deserve.